smargetic/CSE_534-Fundamentals_of_Computer_Networks/Homework1/README.txt

+General Instructions:
+Part A: Create dig function using python (same as dig from terminal).
+Part B: Implement DNSSEC on dig fuction.

+Detailed Instructions:
+On attached instruction file

+Explination of Program:
-My program is run using: ./mydig websiteName A
-To implement dnssec, +dnssec will be added to the command line (ie. ./mydig websiteName A +dnssec)
+My program is run using: ./mydig websiteName A (an executible was originally created, but was too large to upload on github) To implement dnssec, +dnssec will be added to the command line (ie. ./mydig websiteName A +dnssec)

 This means that both part A and part B of the assignment is written in the file labled mydig.py.